kate108/YelpCamp/README.md

 # YelpCamp

-The website can be viewed on:
+The application can be viewed here: https://secure-wildwood-39602.herokuapp.com/
-https://secure-wildwood-39602.herokuapp.com/